Placements with Connected Persons

 In relation to a first Looked After placement it will also be necessary for the social worker to arrange a Health Assessment - see Health Care Assessments and Plans Procedure.

-5. Assessment and Approval of Connected Persons as Foster Carer
+5. Assessment and Approval of Connected Persons as Foster Carers

 If the plan is for the placement to last longer than 16 weeks, the fostering assessment process should commence as soon as possible after the placement is made and the child's social worker should make a referral to the Fostering Service immediately so that a social worker will be allocated for this purpose.
 The pre-placement assessment should be sent to the Fostering Service as part of the referral.